ThisLuckyGirl/techdegree_project3/README.md

 # techdegree_project3
-Unit 3 project for TalentPath
+Unit 3 project for TalentPath PHP cohort

 Create a local web interface of a learning journal.
 The main (index) page will list journal entry titles and dates.
 Each journal entry title will link to a detail page that displays the title, date, time spent, what you learned, and